Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-\textbf{Teleoscope helped with search saturation}.
+\textbf{\textit{Teleoscope} helped with search saturation}.
 The researchers reported (1) making groups from documents from their keyword searches; (2) piping the groups into the Ranking operation as controls; (3) determining which documents they had not yet read and (4) adding those documents to the groups.
-This helped to see the parts of the document space that they had not yet captured with a keyword search.
+This helped uncover parts of the document space that they had not yet captured with a keyword search.

-\begin{italicquote} Putting each one of our single groups like indigenous, vulnerable disabilities, [an RA] put them into the [Rank] and then basically went through to see like which ones we hadn't read...We were just trying to expand our data set and be exhaustive.
-(P1)\\ \end{italicquote}
+\aptLtoX[graphic=no,type=html]{\begin{quote} Putting each one of our single groups like indigenous, vulnerable disabilities, [an RA] put them into the [Rank] and then basically went through to see like which ones we hadn't read...We were just trying to expand our data set and be exhaustive.
+(P1)\\ \end{quote}}{\begin{italicquote} Putting each one of our single groups like indigenous, vulnerable disabilities, [an RA] put them into the [Rank] and then basically went through to see like which ones we hadn't read...We were just trying to expand our data set and be exhaustive.
+(P1)\\ \end{italicquote}}

+We found that a process of crystallization~\cite{ellingson2009engaging} took place.
+Starting from a single document as a nucleation site, researchers started ``growing'' a more complex and interrelated document structure.
+Some documents were signposts (exceptions that proved a rule) which acted as inflection points.
+One researcher used a metaphor of being dropped off multiple times in a mountainous landscape, using certain documents as signposts along a pathway.

 \textbf{Working iteratively between keyword searches and ML functionality was important for exploring and structuring the research topic}.
 The researchers reported that they used the system to iterate and structure their ideas about their research topic.